hilarywenyi/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/mobile-idx-sdk-overview/main/index.md

 Each sign-in step may include one or more possible user actions, such as:
 - Choosing an authenticator, such as Okta Verify or WebAuthN.
-- Entering a One Time Passcode (OTP).
+- Entering a One-Time Passcode (OTP).
-- Cancelling the sign-in.
+- Cancelling the sign-in flow.

 ## Sign-in objects

 Each step in the flow is represented by a _Response_ which contains the information used for creating the UI and general state information.
-The response is also used to cancel the sign-in, or retrieve an access token after the sign-in succeeds.
+The response is also used to cancel the sign-in flow, or retrieve an access token after the sign-in flow succeeds.

-The UI information is divided between two objects in the response, authenticators and remediations.
+The UI information is divided between two objects in the response: authenticators and remediations.
 An _Authenticator_ represents a type, or factor for verifying the identity of a user, such as a username and password, or Okta Verify.
 A _Method_ represents a channel for an authenticator, such as using email or SMS for an OTP.
 An authenticator may